rosshadden/grip/README.md

-ballpoint
+grip
 =========

-Ballpoint is a Stylus layout framework, aiming to bust a proverbial cap in the face of structured design.
+Grip is a Stylus layout framework, providing a handle on structured design.